The Family Man: Critical reception

 The Family Man received mixed reviews from critics.
-Rotten Tomatoes gave the film a score of 53% based on 130 reviews, with an average rating of 5.5/10.
-The site's consensus states: "Despite good performances by Cage and especially by Leoni, The Family Man is too predictable and derivative to add anything new to the Christmas genre.
-Also, it sinks under its sentimentality."
+Rotten Tomatoes gave the film a score of 55% based on 132 reviews, with an average rating of 5.5/10.
+The site's consensus states: "The Family Man's earnest attempt to remind audiences that it's a wonderful life too often steers into schmaltz, although Nicolas Cage and Téa Leoni's romantic rapport adds a dash of sincere sweetness."
 Metacritic reports a 42 out of 100 rating based on 28 reviews, indicating "mixed or average reviews".

 Chris Gore from Film Threat said: "If you're looking for a heartfelt, feel-good holiday movie, just give in and enjoy."
 Matthew Turner from ViewLondon said: "Perfect feel-good Christmas-period family entertainment.
 Highly recommended."
-Common Sense Media rated it 4 out of 5 stars.
-Movie guide.org rates it four of four stars, noting "The Family Man is a heart-rending movie.
+Common Sense Media rated it four out of five stars.
+Movieguide.org rates it four of four stars, noting "The Family Man is a heart-rending movie.
 Very well written, it makes you laugh and cry.
 Better yet, it’s an intentionally moral movie.
 It wants to prove that everyone needs love..."

-Emma Cochrane from Empire in 2015 wrote: "This is exactly the kind of adult fantasy you want to see at Christmas and, as such, it's highly enjoyable entertainment", and gave the film 3 stars out of 5.
+Emma Cochrane from Empire in 2015 wrote: "This is exactly the kind of adult fantasy you want to see at Christmas and, as such, it's highly enjoyable entertainment", and gave the film three stars out of five.